 Gwen Latendresse is an associate professor at the University of Utah, College of Nursing.
 After many years of providing clinical care as a Certified Nurse-Midwife, she returned to academia and completed her PhD in 2008.
 Her post doctoral training included completion of a fellowship at the Summer Genetics Institute at the National Institutes of Health/National Institute of Nursing Research during 2009.
 Her research interest in adverse pregnancy outcomes has led her to biobehavioral investigations of chronic maternal stress, perinatal depression and anxiety, and environmental exposures during pregnancy, as well as potential interventions.
-Current research projects include a Utah Department of Health funded study: Telementalhealth: A Promising Approach to Reducing Perinatal Depression in Utah’s Rural and Frontier Communities.
+She is currently the PI on a Utah Department of Health funded study: Telementalhealth: A Promising Approach to Reducing Perinatal Depression in Utah’s Rural and Frontier Communities, and an NIH/NINR R01: Randomized Trial of Telehealth Group Intervention to Reduce Perinatal Depressive Symptoms in Diverse Populations.
 She enjoys including undergraduate and graduate students in her research efforts.

 A Certified Nurse-Midwife since 1988, Gwen Latendresse has provided clinical care to women in a variety of midwifery settings - hospital, birth center, public, faculty, private, and her independently owned midwifery practice in Salt Lake City until 2004.
 A decision to become engaged in research and complete a PhD earned her several awards, scholarships and fellowships, including “Outstanding Doctoral Student” in 2006, “Outstanding Dissertation” in 2008, the “Mary Ann Shah Best New Author” award in 2006, and funding from the March of Dimes, the American College of Nurse-Midwives Foundation, and the National Institute of Nursing Research/National Institutes of Health.
 In 2009 she received the Carol A Lindeman Award for a New Researcher from the Western Institute of Nursing, and in 2010 was awarded “Best Article of the Year” from the Journal of Midwifery and Women’s Health.

-She completed her PhD in 2008 and became an Assistant Professor at the College of Nursing, primarily conducting research, teaching, and providing service to the academic and professional communities.
+In 2008 Dr. Latendresse became an Assistant Professor at the College of Nursing, primarily conducting research, teaching, and providing service to the academic and professional communities.
 She was promoted to Associate Professor and awarded tenure in 2015.
-She continues to provide prenatal, postpartum, and gynecological care at University's Madsen Clinic.

 In 2010 she served on the Vanderbilt Evidence-based Practice Center AHRQ/HHS Technical Expert Panel: Progestogens for Prevention of Preterm Birth.